 Most people store items that fall into the same “category” in various locations.
 For example, you probably have clothes in your closet, under your bed and in your dresser.
 So instead of tackling a closet or a dresser, tackle your clothes first.

 Locate every single piece of clothing you have and lay it out on your living room floor.
-Download or print out this Checklist and, when you have selected the items you wish to keep, try folding them so that you can view what you have in your dresser at a glance.
 Read on to find out how to fold clothes like Marie Kondo and how to use KonMari in your home.

 5. Tidy In Order

-Kondo has come up with the ideal order in which you should tidy up, which we made into a life-changing KonMari checklist you can download here:
+Kondo has come up with the ideal order in which you should tidy up, which we made into a life-changing KonMari checklist.

 - Komono (Misc. stuff)